 Greener Cleanup Bulletin: Use of the ASTM Standard Guide for Greener Cleanups at the North Ridge Estates Superfund Site

 As one in a series of bulletins about environmental footprint reductions at specific sites undergoing cleanup, this bulletin summarizes EPA's application of the ASTM Standard Guide for Greener Cleanups to plan remediation at operable unit 1 of the North Ridge Estates site near Klamath Falls, Oregon.
-Use of the standard guide helped project staff screen, prioritize and select BMPs that were incorporated into the design and construction contracts for the remedy, which involves extensive excavation and soil cap construction.

 The standard is intended to complement regulatory and voluntary cleanup programs and accommodate each phase of a cleanup

 ASTM International issued the ASTM Standard Guide for Greener Cleanups (E2893-13) in November 2013 and an updated version (E2893-16) in May 2016.
 The guide includes:

 - A systematic protocol to identify, prioritize, select, implement